CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 A list of the schemas to publish functions from.
 The default is to publish functions in the `postgisftw` schema.

+#### IdColumn

+The column to use as the feature ID in cases where a primary key is not available.
+The default is `id`.

+> NOTE: The presence of a primary key will supercede this setting.

 #### LimitDefault